Susceptible-Infected Epidemics on Evolving Graphs: Introduction

 As the authors of \cite{DOMath} were finishing up the writing of their paper, they learned of two papers by Britton and collaborators that study epidemics on evolving graphs with exponential infection times. \cite{BJS} studies a one parameter family of models (SIR-$\omega$) that interpolates between delSIR and evoSIR.
 To facilitate later referencing we attach labels to the next two descriptions.

 \begin{model} In this model, an infected individual infects each neighbor at rate $\lambda$, and recovers at rate $\gamma$.
 A susceptible individual drops its connection to an infected individual at rate $\omega$.
 The edge is rewired with probability $\alpha$ and dropped with probability $1-\alpha$.
-Since evoSIR ($\alpha=1$) and delSIR ($\alpha=0$) have the same critical values and survival probability it follows that this holds for all $0 \le\alpha\le 1$. \end{model}
+Since evoSIR ($\alpha=1$) and delSIR ($\alpha=0$) have the same critical values and survival probability it follows that this holds for all $0 \le\alpha\le 1$ since by a coupling argument the final epidemic size of the case $0<\alpha<1$ can be sandwiched between delSIR and evoSIR. \end{model}

-These epidemics take place on graphs generated by \begin{model} Given a nonnegative integer $n$ and a positive integer valued random variable $D$, take $n$ i.i.d.~copies $D_1,\ldots, D_n$ of $D$ and condition the sum $\sum_{i=1}^n D_i$ to be even.
+These epidemics take place on graphs generated by \begin{model} Given a nonnegative integer $n$ and a positive integer valued random variable $D$, take $n$ i.i.d.~copies $D_1,\ldots, D_n$ of $D$.
+If the sum $\sum_{i=1}^n D_i$ is odd, then we replace $D_n$ by $D_n+1$.
 We then construct a graph $G$ on $n$ vertices as follows.
 We attach $D_1,\ldots, D_n$ half-edges to vertices $1, 2\ldots, n$, respectively and then pair these half-edges uniformly at random to form a graph.
 We call this random graph \textit{the configuration model} on $n$ vertices with degree distribution $D$ and denote it by $\CM(n,D)$.
 We assume $D$ has finite second moment so that the resulting graph will be a simple graph with nonvanishing probability as $n\to\infty$.
 See Theorem 3.1.2 in \cite{RGD}.
 We refer readers to \cite[Chapter 7]{vdH1}, \cite[Chapters 4 and 7]{vdH2} and \cite[Chapter 2]{vdH3} for more details on the configuration model. \end{model}

 \begin{remark} Throughout the paper, unless otherwise specified, we always consider the annealed probability measure with respect to the configuration model.
 In other words the randomness is taken over both the degrees $D_1, \ldots, D_n$ and the construction of $\CM(n,D)$ based on the degrees. \end{remark} Britton, Juher, and Saldana \cite{BJS} studied the initial phase of the epidemic starting with one infected at vertex $x$ (chosen uniformly at random from all vertices) using a branching process approximation.
 Let $Z^n_m$ be the number of vertices at distance $m$ from $x$ in the graph $\CM(n,D)$.
 For any fixed $k\in \N$, $\{Z^n_m, 0\leq m\leq k\}$ converges to the following two-phase branching process $\{Z_m,0\leq m\leq k\}$.
 The number of children in the first generation has the distribution $D$ while subsequent generations have the distribution $D^*-1$ where $D^*$ is the {\it size-biased} degree distribution